Skip to main content

 In the team pursuit, Stillwater won its first state championship since 1996.

-Logan Drevlow of Hopkins celebrated as he crossed the finish line in first — for the third year in a row — during the boys classic pursuit race on Feb.
-12, at the MSHSL boys and girls Nordic Ski Racing meet at Giants Ridge in Biwabik, Minn.
-(Jeff Wheeler/The Minnesota Star Tribune)
+Logan Drevlow of Hopkins celebrated as he crossed the finish line in first - for the third year in a row - during the boys Classic Pursuit race Thursday, February 12, 2026 at the MSHSL boys and girls Nordic Ski Racing meet at Giants Ridge in Biwabik, Minn.
+He finished with a combined time of 27:02.3, 44 seconds ahead of the second place finisher. ] JEFF WHEELER • Jeff.Wheeler@startribune.com (Jeff Wheeler/The Minnesota Star Tribune)

 Comment